rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Importantly, angels are not corporeal beings existing within time and space as humans understand.
 They can appear to those whom God wills, and in different forms, including in human form.
-They are purely spiritual, and in reference to humans do not have corporeal bodies.
+They are purely spiritual, and in reference to humans are not bound to corporeal bodies.
 But in reference to God they are embodied.
 As created beings they exist solely within creation (for God created the heavens and the earth).